 When Vāta types are balanced they are adaptable, creative, and enthusiastic.
 When out of balance, they can be fearful.
 They tend to talk fast and take things in just as fast, but the problem is they do not retain it over a longer period.
 They are always onto the next thing, before assimilating the lessons deeply.
 This the influence of Rāhu.
 They usually have good short-term memories, if they are not experiencing imbalances, which can impede memory.

 There may even dissociate from their lives, especially if something frightens them.
 When balanced they can be light and airy, but this can all too easily become cold and detached.
-Air can do both; it can keep us on the move, away from the past - as quickly as possible.
-Air dries things up and shows an avoidance.
+Wind can do both; it can keep us on the move, away from the past - as quickly as possible.
+Wind dries things up and shows avoidance.
 This can lead to even more things to be frightened about, as the more we put something off, the more anxiety we feel around it.

 Sometimes, air can get blocked which can result in thoughts and feelings becoming stuck, as in a 'mind loop' during feelings of depression or anxiety.
 The extreme expressions of imbalanced air can get very extreme indeed.
 Most of the time, anxiety feels like excitement to an air type and they are walking that fine line between the two most of the time.